Sholom Aleichem Rabbi Kornfeld and fellow Kollel Members:

 Moshe Usher Reinitz

-The chart says that according to Rashi when they are on the move the Kodashim Kalim cannot be eaten but when they are resting between the different journeys they can be eaten.
-Since they have stopped there is a Machaneh.
+The chart says that according to Rashi, when they are on the move the Kodshim Kalim cannot be eaten, but when they are resting between the different journeys, they may be eaten.
+Since they have stopped, there is a Machaneh.

-Rashi writes (3 lines from the bottom of 116b) that when they camp down the Kodashim Kalim can be eaten in the Machaneh.
+Rashi (3 lines from the end of 116b) writes that when they encamp, the Kodshim Kalim may be eaten in the Machaneh.

 Dovid Bloom